Eritrea travel guide

 All foreign nationals must apply in advance for a travel permit to leave Asmara and the surrounding province of zoba Maekel.
 There are checkpoints outside of Asmara where your travel permit will be checked.
 Those working outside Asmara also need a travel permit to leave their area of residence or work.
 Applications in Asmara are handled by the relevant Ministry.
 For business travellers, applications are dealt with by the Ministry of Trade and Industry.
 Applications outside Asmara are handled by the local Zoba (Region) Administration Offices.
 Permission may take several days to be granted and is sometimes refused or delayed.

 Tourists wishing to travel outside Asmara should apply for a travel permit at the Ministry of Tourism located on Harnet Avenue in Asmara.
 Processing usually takes around 24 hours.
 When applying for permission to travel outside of Asmara, you should supply details of the car you’ll be travelling in.
-There have been reports of tourists not being permitted to use public transport to travel outside of Asmara and having to rent a car or use a private taxi.
+There have been reports of tourists not being permitted to use public transport to travel outside of Asmara and have to rent a car or use a private taxi.

 Recent piracy attacks off the coast of Somalia and in the Gulf of Aden, highlight that the threat of piracy related activity and armed robbery in the Gulf of Aden and Indian Ocean remains significant.